wazuh/wazuh-documentation/source/deploying-with-puppet/setup-puppet/install-puppet-master.rst

 Installing Puppet master
 ========================

-Here is a very summarized way to install *puppet-master*.
+In this section it is explained how to install *puppet-master*.
 Follow this link to check the `Official installation guide. <https://puppet.com/docs/puppetserver/5.0/install_from_packages.html>`_

 Installation on CentOS/RHEL/Fedora
 ----------------------------------